loyep/laravel-vue/README.md

 ## License

-Grace is released under an MIT license.
+Prism is released under an MIT license.
 See [License](LICENSE) for more information.